‘Geography is a subject which holds the key to our future’ Michael Palin

-Year 10 is the start of the 2 year GCSE voyage.
+Year 10 is the start of the 2 year GCSE course.
 Our curriculum is specifically tailored to ensure our students achieve their full potential in examinations set by AQA.
-Click here to see the exam board's website.
+Click here to see the exam board’s website.

 Paper 1 – Living with the physical world – 1 hour 30 minutes